jakerothstein/CSM-CIS-363/README.md

 # Background

-This file format (.db) works for DataGrip (JetBrains) and SQLite and you can open the DB to start running queries
+This file format (.db) is for SQLite and you can open the DB to start running queries and the (.sql) file is for mySQL

-Link to website and download for SQLite (Free): https://sqlitebrowser.org/
+Link to website and download for SQLite (Free): [Link](https://sqlitebrowser.org/)

+Link to website and download for mySQL (Free): [Link](https://dev.mysql.com/downloads/workbench/)

 # DB Schema:

 >Classes(class, type, country, numGuns, bore, displacement)